 Why Might Kids Benefit from Children’s Therapy?

-The are many reasons a pediatrician, educator, or other professional might suggest children’s therapy or refer you to a children’s therapist.
+There are many reasons a pediatrician, educator, or other professional might suggest children’s therapy or refer you to a children’s therapist.
 It is often when children are having a hard time coping with difficult situations.
 Such as parental divorce, a family member dying, not making friends at school, and getting bullied at school.
 As well as changing schools or teachers, experiencing or witnessing abuse or violence, etc. When a child isn’t considered to be functioning or developing properly, they may have exhibit some of the symptoms outlined above.
 Children’s therapy can help kids and parents address these difficult situations and behaviors in order to lead more fulfilling lives.

 What Can I Expect from Children’s Therapy in San Diego?

 Through children’s therapy, children learn to identify their emotions and connect these feelings and thoughts to their behaviors.
 When children learn how to express their feelings in a calmer way and are listened to by their parents, their problematic behaviors (like those listed above) will likely diminish.
 In working with a skilled children’s therapist, children learn to talk to their parents in a clearer way and parents learn to read their child’s cues that there is something wrong.
 It’s so important for a child to have their caregivers see and hear them.
 Whether it’s anxiety, fear, or upset, children need their caretakers to show they understand.
 Then offer them support and guidance.
 Children’s counseling can help model these behaviors and interactions for kids and parents.